 This module will provide an introduction to SD for students primarily concerned with industrial ecology, and a consolidation and deepening of understanding for students focusing on sustainable development and corporate environmental management.

 Knowledge is the most critical part of any decision-making process, whether it’s design, management or general business.
-By the end of this module you’ll be able to represent a design process as a space of states, understand the relationship between design artefact, design intent and design rationale as well as build an ontology and apply an agent-based architecture to the solution of a problem.
+By the end of this module you will be able to represent a design process as a space of states, understand the relationship between design artefact, design intent and design rationale as well as build an ontology and apply an agent-based architecture to the solution of a problem.

 Energy use, and the systems put in place to supply it, are responsible for the majority of the world’s emissions of carbon dioxide.
 As a result, much climate change policy is directed towards the energy sector.
 Energy is also central to economic development and social welfare and thus energy security and cost minimisation are high on national policy agendas.
 This module focuses on the transitions needed from the current situations in energy use, supply, markets and policy to those required as part of a long term, sustainable, low carbon energy system.

 This module looks at the processes that comprise a typical refinery and petrochemicals complex.
-On successful completion of the module, you’ll be able to explain and apply the principles for the formation of crude oil; analyse these techniques; as well as identify the challenges facing the refining and petrochemicals industry.
+On successful completion of the module, you will be able to explain and apply the principles for the formation of crude oil; analyse these techniques; as well as identify the challenges facing the refining and petrochemicals industry.

 Our programme utilises our research-active staff in conjunction with state-of-the-art facilities to provide a range of learning experiences – lectures, seminars, directed study, practical laboratories and project work.